The Sugarhill Gang

-The Sugarhill Gang is an American hip hop duo, originally a trio.
-Their 1979 hit "Rapper's Delight" was the first rap single to become a top 40 hit on the Billboard Hot 100; reaching a peak position of number 36 on January 12, 1980.
-This was the trio's only U.S. hit, though they did have further success in Europe until the mid-1980s.
-The trio reformed in 1994 and did a world tour in 2016.
+The Sugarhill Gang is an American hip-hop group formed in Englewood, New Jersey, in 1979.
+Their hit "Rapper's Delight", released the same year they were formed, was the first rap single to become a top 40 hit on the Billboard Hot 100, reaching a peak position of number 36 on January 12, 1980.
+This was the trio's only U.S. hit, though they would have further success in Europe until the mid-1980s.
+The trio reformed in 1994 and embarked on a world tour in 2016.

+History

 Formation and early years

-The members, all from Englewood, New Jersey, consisted of Michael "Wonder Mike" Wright, Henry "Big Bank Hank" Jackson, and Guy "Master Gee" O'Brien.
+The members, all from Englewood, New Jersey, consisted of Henry "Big Bank Hank" Jackson, Michael "Wonder Mike" Wright and Guy "Master Gee" O'Brien.
 The three were assembled into a group by producer Sylvia Robinson, who founded Sugar Hill Records with her husband, record producer Joe Robinson.
-The group and the record company were named after the Sugar Hill, Harlem, neighborhood.
+The group and the record company were named after the Sugar Hill, Harlem neighborhood.